tomaszwnorowski/music-metadata-service/README.md

 * :electric_plug: allows to easily swap in/out different implementation (e.g. replace embedded implementation with a call to http service)

 ## :computer: REST API
-Although it may be feasible to divide each module into three distinct components, namely API, implementation, and protocol, instead of the [recommended](#tv-module-api) two components, this approach may result in an unnecessary burden for small  to medium-sized projects.
-Some cross-cutting concerns, such as security, tracing, and monitoring, benefit from looking  at the REST API as a whole.
+Although it may be feasible to divide each module into three distinct components, namely JVM API, implementation, and protocol (e.g. REST), instead of just API and implementation, this approach may result in an unnecessary burden for small to medium-sized projects.
+Cross-cutting concerns, such as security, tracing, and monitoring, benefit from looking  at the REST API as a whole.
 Moreover, from an API client perspective, it's desirable to interact with an API that is consistent in terms of naming conventions, versioning and error handling rather than be surprised that separate parts of the API behave differently.
 Furthermore, by running tests of multiple modules in parallel, it is possible to encounter issues with starting servers on the same port, sharing or excessively utilizing system resources.

 ## :floppy_disk: Infrastructure
 There are multiple ways of achieving the separation of database access in the context of multiple modules.
 On one end of